zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

 Starting with the demo table, we can go and look at the data we inserted for each of the tables.

-1. On the left Click 'Table Rows'
+1. On the left Click 'Table rows'

     ![](./images/table-row-select.png)

-2. In the textbox Query, keep the text SELECT * FROM demo.
+2. In the textbox 'Query', keep the text SELECT * FROM demo.
 This will select all the rows from our table.
 Click 'Run query'

     ![](./images/run-query.png)